mvngu/haskyll/doc/hello_ghc.md

 Alternatively, you can use [GHCup][ghCup] to install the latest, or a specific, version of GHC.

+## Exercises

+:exercise: Use the package manager of your operating system to install GHC.

+:exercise: Install GHCup on your computer.

 [ghc]: https://www.haskell.org/ghc/
 [ghCup]: https://www.haskell.org/ghcup/
 [install]: https://www.haskell.org/downloads/